Sharp lower error bounds for strong approximation of SDEs with a drift coefficient of H\"older or Sobolev regularity using a Weierstra{\ss} scale: Abstract

 \section{Abstract}

-In the present article we study strong approximation of solutions of scalar stochastic differential equations (SDEs) with bounded and $\alpha$-H\"older continuous drift coefficient and constant diffusion coefficient at time point $1$.
-Recently, it was shown in~\cite{BDG21} that for such SDEs the equidistant Euler scheme achieves an $L^p$-error rate of at least $(1+\alpha)/2$, up to an arbitrary small $\varepsilon$, for all $p\geq 1$ and all $\alpha\in(0, 1]$ in terms of the number of evaluations of the driving Brownian motion $W$.
-In this article we prove a matching lower error bound for $\alpha\in(0, 1)$.
-More precisely, we show that for every $\alpha\in(0, 1)$, the $L^p$-error rate $(1+\alpha)/2$ of the Euler scheme in~\cite{BDG21} can not be improved in general by no numerical method based on finitely many evaluations of $W$ at fixed time points.
+In the present article, we study strong approximation of solutions of scalar stochastic differential equations (SDEs) with bounded and $\alpha$-H\"older continuous drift coefficient and constant diffusion coefficient at time point $1$.
+Recently, it was shown in~\cite{BDG21} that for such SDEs the equidistant Euler scheme achieves an $L^p$-error rate of at least $(1+\alpha)/2$, up to an arbitrary small $\varepsilon$, for all $p\geq 1$ and all $\alpha\in(0, 1]$, in terms of the number of evaluations of the driving Brownian motion $W$.
+In this article, we prove a matching lower error bound for $\alpha\in(0, 1)$.
+More precisely, we show that for every $\alpha\in(0, 1)$, the $L^p$-error rate $(1+\alpha)/2$ of the Euler scheme in~\cite{BDG21} cannot be improved in general by any numerical method based on finitely many evaluations of $W$ at fixed time points in $[0,1]$.
 Up to now, this result was known in the literature only for $\alpha=1$.
+Even stronger, we show that, for such SDEs, an $L^p$-error rate better than $(1+\alpha)/2$ cannot, in general, be achieved, even if in addition to the finitely many evaluations of $W$, a finite number of integrals of $W$ over fixed time intervals in $[0,1]$ may be used by an algorithm.
+In particular, Wagner–Platen type schemes are not superior to the Euler scheme with respect to the $L^p$-error rate.

 Additionally, we extend a result from \cite{EMGY24} on sharp lower errror bounds for strong approximation of SDEs with a bounded drift coefficient of fractional Sobolev regularity $\alpha\in (0,1)$ and constant diffusion coefficient at time point $1$.
-We prove that for every $\alpha\in (0,1)$, the $L^p$-error rate $ (1 + \alpha)/2$ that was shown in \cite{DGL22} for the equidistant Euler scheme can, up to a logarithmic term, not be improved in general by no numerical method based on finitely many evaluations of W at fixed time points.
-This result was known from \cite{EMGY24} only for $\alpha\in (1/2,1)$ and $p=2$.
+We prove that for every $\alpha\in (0,1)$, the $L^p$-error rate $ (1 + \alpha)/2$ shown in \cite{DGL22} for the equidistant Euler scheme can, up to a logarithmic term, not be improved in general by any numerical method based on finitely many evaluations of $W$ at fixed time points in $[0,1]$ and finitely many integrals of $W$ over fixed time intervals in $[0,1]$.
+This lower bound was known from \cite{EMGY24} only for $\alpha\in (1/2,1)$, $p=2$ and numerical methods based on finitely many evaluations of $W$.

-For the proof of these lower bounds we use variants of the Weierstrass function as a drift coefficient and we employ the coupling of noise technique recently introduced in~\cite{MGY23}.
+Our results are the first lower bounds in the literature for the $L^p$-approximation of the solution $X$ of an SDE at a single time point by numerical methods based on finitely many evaluations as well as finitely many integrals of $W$.
+So far only lower bounds for the $L^p$-approximation of $X$ globally on the interval $[0,1]$ by such methods were known.
+For the proof of our results we use variants of the Weierstrass function as a drift coefficient and we extend the coupling of noise technique recently introduced in~\cite{MGY23} to cover algorithms based on evaluations of $W$ as well as on integrals of $W$.